cl20813/Software_Setup/install_gems_tco_local.md

 ``` /opt/anaconda3/envs/gems_tco/bin/python -m pip install -e . --use-pep517 ```

+The --use-pep517 flag in the pip install command tells pip to use the PEP 517 build system.
+It allows for a more flexible and modern approach to building and installing packages, separate from the traditional setup.py method.

+PEP 517 Compatibility: Ensures that the build process follows the standards defined in PEP 517, allowing you to use pyproject.toml for configuration.

+The ```pyproject.toml file specifies the build system requirements and configuration```, while the ```setup.py file defines the package metadata and installation instructions```.

 # Window:

 Open the anaconda command prompt because environment 'jl2815' is under there